-Each compressor is equipped with an integral air-cooled aftercooler designed for a maximum approach temperature of 10° F complete with automatic solenoid drain valve.
-Each compressor is equipped with a wired high discharge air temperature shutdown switch.
-The compressor discharge line includes a flex connector, safety relief valve, isolation valve and check valve.
-The discharge piping of each compressor incorporates an integral valve to provide load-less starting and rapid air evacuation between the check valve and scroll discharge air piping is made of ASTM B-819 copper tubing, brass, aluminum, and/or stainless steel.
+The compressor discharge line can include a flex connector, safety relief valve, isolation valve and check valve.
+The discharge air piping is made of ASTM B-819 copper tubing, brass, aluminum, and/or stainless steel.
 The discharge flex connector is braided, 304 stainless steel, brass, or bronze.
+Integral (Optional) air-cooled aftercoolers designed for a maximum approach temperature complete with automatic solenoid drain valve are optional and recommended when using air dryers.